samswain2/LLM-Product-Assistant/06_Data/README.md

 For details on the data and how to use them in the project, refer to the individual YAML, CSV, JSON, and TXT files within each sub-directory.

 **Note:** Due to the large number of files, only a subset is displayed for directories containing many files.
 Refer to the respective folders for the complete list of files.

+## Contact

+For any queries or issues, refer to the project documentation or contact the project maintainers.